kakaprodo/payment-subscription/doc/new-in-v1.1.1.md

 -   check a feature is activated: provide reference

 3. New methods

     - Subscription control: featureExistsOrActivated : to check a feature exists or activated

+4. Plan list: get list with formatted overiden features: use the method: allWithOverridenList
+5. Bulk creation: when creating many plans, features and discounts at the same time, the package create only if record does not exist otherwise it updates